Commercial model

 Lawn & Garden

 The Automower 450X NERA is a Lawn & Garden robot built by Husqvarna.
-The Husqvarna Automower 450X NERA is a premium robotic lawn mower built for large, complex lawns up to 5,000 m² (about 1.2 acres).
+The Husqvarna Automower 450X NERA is a premium robotic lawn mower built for large, complex lawns up to 5,000 m² (random pattern) or 7,500 m² (systematic patterns such as stripes, checkerboard, or triangles).
 It handles slopes up to 50% grade, navigates tight passages, and avoids obstacles using onboard radar sensors.
 Setup is done with physical boundary wire, but optional satellite-based EPOS positioning allows wire-free operation.
 The mower runs autonomously 24/7, returning to its charging station when needed, and is fully controllable via the Automower Connect app — including smart home integration.
 Weather-resistant to IPX5, it mows quietly at 58 dB and delivers a clean, carpet-like finish with its three-blade cutting system.

 At a listed price of $4,999, it positions itself in the mid-range segment of the lawn & garden market.
 See all Husqvarna robots on the Husqvarna page.